Miccighel/advLab1-HITS/README.md

 ## Reuse notes

-This repository releases the **derived results and supplementary artifacts** used in the analyses.
-It is intended to support reuse and follow-up investigations on benchmark structure, ranking behavior, and question-level effects.
+This project releases the **derived results and supplementary artifacts** used in the analyses.
+It is intended to support transparency, reuse, and follow-up investigations on benchmark structure, ranking behavior, and question-level effects.

 When using these materials, please document any additional processing steps, filtering choices, or transformations applied to the released outputs.

 ---

-## Related publication
+## How to cite

+If you use these materials, please cite the associated paper and, where appropriate, reference this OSF project.

-Simeoni, Gaia, Soprano, Michael, Lunardi, Riccardo, Roitero, Kevin, and Mizzaro, Stefano (2026). *Analyzing AI Evaluation Benchmarks Through Information Retrieval and Network Science*.
-In *Advances in Information Retrieval (ECIR 2026)*, pp. 349–359.
+**Simeoni, G., Soprano, M., Lunardi, R., Roitero, K., & Mizzaro, S. (2026).** *Analyzing AI Evaluation Benchmarks Through Information Retrieval and Network Science*.
+In **R. Campos et al. (Eds.)**, *Advances in Information Retrieval: 48th European Conference on Information Retrieval, ECIR 2026, Delft, The Netherlands, March 29–April 2, 2026, Proceedings, Part II* (**Lecture Notes in Computer Science**, Vol. **16484**, pp. **349–359**).
 Springer, Cham. https://doi.org/10.1007/978-3-032-21300-6_25

+---

+## Contact

+For questions about the materials, please contact:

+- **simeoni.gaia@spes.uniud.it**
+- **michael.soprano@uniud.it**